AppleBreak1/Z490-Vision-D-Customac/USB Ports/README.md

 As we can see, both of the written GUPC and TUPC method above only take one argument(GUPC=Enable/Disable USB port; TUPC=USB connector type).
 Without rewriting the method and with what's given, we can use both GUPC and TUPC to map the USB ports as below.

    - Use GUPC to disable USB port (If GUPC is used to enable USB port, we cannot control the connector type being defined for USB port individually.
 Instead, connector type of the enabled USB port will always be defined as 0xFF(Internal), a default for GUPC method.
-Thus, use GUPC for the purpose of disabling disabling port)
+Thus, use GUPC for the purpose of disabling USB port)

       ~~~
       Return (GUPC (Zero)) -> Disable USB port